 Nature of Operations.
 Robert Half International Inc. (the "Company") provides specialized staffing and risk consulting services through such divisions as Accountemps®, Robert Half® Finance & Accounting, OfficeTeam®, Robert Half® Technology, Robert Half® Management Resources, Robert Half® Legal, The Creative Group®, and Protiviti®.
 The Company, through its Accountemps, Robert Half Finance & Accounting, and Robert Half Management Resources divisions, is the world's largest specialized provider of temporary, full-time, and project professionals in the fields of accounting and finance.
 OfficeTeam specializes in highly skilled temporary administrative support personnel.
 Robert Half Technology provides information technology professionals.
-Robert Half Legal (formerly The Affiliates®) provides temporary, project, and full-time staffing of attorneys and specialized support personnel within law firms and corporate legal departments.
+Robert Half Legal provides temporary, project, and full-time staffing of attorneys and specialized support personnel within law firms and corporate legal departments.
 The Creative Group provides project staffing in the advertising, marketing, and web design fields.
 Protiviti began operations on May 24, 2002, and provides business and technology risk consulting and internal audit services.
-Protiviti, which primarily employs risk consulting and internal audit professionals formerly associated with major accounting firms, is a wholly-owned subsidiary of the Company.
+Protiviti, which primarily employs risk consulting and internal audit professionals formerly associated with major accounting firms, is a whollyowned subsidiary of the Company.
 Revenues are predominantly derived from specialized staffing services.
 The Company operates in the United States, Canada, Europe, Asia, Australia and New Zealand.
 The Company is a Delaware corporation.

 Basis of Presentation.
-The Consolidated Financial Statements of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and the rules of the Securities and Exchange Commission.
-In the opinion of management, all adjustments necessary for a fair presentation of the financial position and results of operations for the periods presented have been included.
+The Consolidated Financial Statements ("Financial Statements") of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and the rules of the Securities and Exchange Commission.

 Principles of Consolidation.
-The Consolidated Financial Statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
+The Financial Statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
 All intercompany balances have been eliminated.
-Certain reclassifications have been made to the 2002 financial statements to conform to the 2003 presentation.
+Certain reclassifications have been made to the 2003 and 2002 financial statements to conform to the 2004 presentation.

 Use of Estimates.
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-As of December 31, 2003, such estimates included allowances for uncollectible accounts receivable, workers' compensation losses, income and other taxes, and certain employee retirement plans.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+As of December 31, 2004, such estimates included allowances for uncollectible accounts receivable, workers' compensation losses, income and other taxes, and certain employee retirement plans.

 Revenue Recognition.
 The Company derives its revenues from three segments: temporary and consultant staffing, permanent placement staffing, and risk consulting and internal audit services.
 Net service revenues as presented on the Consolidated Statements of Operations represent services rendered to customers less sales adjustments and allowances.
-The Company records revenue gross as a principal versus net as an agent in the presentation of revenues and expenses.
+The Company records revenue on a gross basis as a principal versus on a net basis as an agent in the presentation of revenues and expenses.
 The Company has concluded that gross reporting is appropriate because the Company (i) has the risk of identifying and hiring qualified employees, (ii) has the discretion to select the employees and establish their price and duties and (iii) bears the risk for services that are not fully paid for by customers.